Policy and strategy

 Telephone policy and strategy.

 Scope of service

 The central University telephone system covers the vast majority of University buildings.
 However, there are a few units which it does not cover, the largest one being Accommodation Services.

 A small number of Associated Institutes are also covered by the central telephone system.

-The University is gradually moving from its “traditional” analogue telephone system to a new Voice over Internet Protocol (VoIP) system.
+The University has completed the transition from the “traditional” analogue telephone system to the new Voice over Internet Protocol (VoIP) system.
 Instead of requiring dedicated telephone wiring, VoIP uses the University’s data network to carry telephone calls.
 The drivers for this change are:

 Information about phone calls is routinely logged.
 Currently, only calls from University extensions to external numbers are logged.
 The information may be used for statistical, billing or other management purposes (e.g. to determine which extension called a particular external number at a particular time).
 However, calls are not listened to or recorded.